aungphy0/Photos_Annotation/README.md

 - sudo apt-get install libmysqlclient-dev

 if still get error please try this
-- sudo pip3 install python3.5-dev libmysqlclient-dev
+- sudo pip3 install python3.5-dev libmysqlclient-dev (or try the other one)
-Or
 - sudo apt-get install python3.5-dev libmysqlclient-dev

 if still get error please try this
-- sudo pip3 install python3.6-dev libmysqlclient-dev
+- sudo pip3 install python3.6-dev libmysqlclient-dev (or try the other one)
-Or
 - sudo apt-get install python3.6-dev libmysqlclient-dev

 And then install mysqlclient